hotwax/oms-documentation/deployment&configuration/tathya/chartsCreation/visualize&SaveChart.md

 ## Configure Additional Chart Settings

-When you are in "Raw Records" mode, you have additional options such as Filters, Ordering, and Row Limit.
+You also have additional configurable options such as Filters, Ordering, and Row Limit.

 - **Filters** Filters allow you to narrow down the rows displayed in your result set based on specific conditions.
 You can filter the data to show only rows that meet certain criteria.